freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations/css-foundations-question-b.md

 Another thing you can do with the `class` attribute is to add multiple classes to a single element as a space-separated list, such as `class="alert-text severe-alert"`.
 Since whitespace is used to separate `class` names like this, you should never use spaces for multi-worded names and should use a hyphen instead.

 ## ID Selectors
-`Id` selectors are similar to `class` selectors.
+ID selectors are similar to `class` selectors.
 They select an element with the given `id`, which is another attribute you place on an HTML element:

 ```html
 <!-- index.html -->